 As an Assistant Professor in the Department of Special Education, Dr. Sharlene A. Kiuhara researches interventions that improve teaching practices and learning outcomes for K-12 students who have high incidence disabilities.
 Her work investigates the effects of using the Self-Regulated Strategy Development framework (a strategic approach for developing written expression skills and self-regulation of the writing process) for constructing arguments within a multi-tiered system of instructional supports in language arts, math, and science classrooms.

-Research Interests: Learning Disabled Education; Self-Regulated Strategy Development; Critical Thinking and Writing; Elementary and Secondary Education; Teaching and Curriculum Development; Professional Development; English as a Second Language
+Research Interests: High Incidence Disabilities, Language Development, Metacognition, Writing, Self-Regulation, Learning Disabled Education; Self-Regulated Strategy Development; Critical Thinking and Writing; Elementary and Secondary Education; Teaching and Curriculum Development; Professional Development; English as a Second Language

 Dr. Lauren Liang (Honors) -- View Profile